Meg & Dia: Nicholas Price

 Nicholas Price (born May 27, 1984) was the drummer for the band.
 He was raised in Salt Lake City, Utah and began playing drums at the age of 14.
 He was also in the 2004 University of Utah's Drumline.
 Drumming influences: John Bonham, Chad Smith, José Pasillas, Jimmy Chamberlin, Dave Grohl, Joe Morello, Stewart Copeland, Steve Jordan, Matt Chamberlain, Joseph Modeliste.

 Jonathan Snyder

 Jonathan Snyder (born July 29, 1986) was the bassist of the band.
 He was born and raised in Bergen County, NJ.
 He began playing bass at age 13 in a local pop punk band Duckhunt.
 After some member changes and heavy life experiences, Duckhunt became Madison, based in Dumont, NJ.
 The band toured for the better part of four years, including Hellogoodbye's first East Coast stint, until they amicably broke up in September 2006.
-Meg & Dia found Jonathan through Eric Finkel who worked for Doghouse Records, their label at the time.
+Meg & Dia found Jonathan through Aric Phillips who worked for Doghouse Records, their label at the time.
 Nick contacted him and he became a member of the band.
 On stage, Jonathan exclusively played Fender Jazz Bass and a Gibson Grabber Bass through a Mesa/Boogie 400+ amplifier.